McNeil Island’s Past and Present

 The federal government bought the land for the territorial penitentiary prison from Jay Emmons Smith, an island settler, in 1870.
 The 27.27-acre parcel was located in a bay at the southeast end of the island facing Steilacoom, with majestic views of the Sound and Mount Rainier.

-First homesteaded in the 1850s, the island was home to a small community of settlers for several decades.
+First settled in the 1850s, the island was home to a small community for several decades.
 It included a school, church, cemetery and post office.
 Many residents would later work at the prison.

 By 1936, however, the federal government had acquired all the privately owned land on the island and the residents had moved out; prison staff in later years lived in government-owned housing.
 In 1937, the government exhumed the 86 bodies from the island cemetery for reburial elsewhere, since the island was no longer open to the public.